Vetting Organizations in

 Before you volunteer onsite in another country, outside of an

-following information in detail and in writing, and you should do
+of the following information in detail and in writing, and

-this in addition to all of the aforementioned vetting activities:
+you should do this in addition to all of the aforementioned

-housed while you volunteer.
-Not just a statement that the organization
+will be housed while you volunteer.
+Not just a statement that

 electricity and hot water?

-arrival and departure.
-Will there be someone at the airport from the
+during arrival and departure.
+Will there be someone at the

-organization to help you through the entry process?
-Will the
+airport from the organization to help you through the entry

-the organization provide transportation assistance and help with customs
+transportation assistance and help with customs and other

 - detailed information about the nearest health care facilities